Migrant self-portrait series wins the 2022 Sony World Photo Awards

 A black and white portrait of a migrant girl on the US Mexico border

-A couple of months ago, we introduced you to the finalists in all ten categories of the Sony World Photography Awards, not to be confused with the smaller but very prestigious World Press Photo awards which also just wrapped up.
+A couple of months ago, we introduced you to the finalists in all ten categories of the Sony World Photography Awards, not to be confused with the smaller but still very prestigious World Press Photo awards which also just wrapped up.
 Now, the final winners have been revealed for all ten categories, and an overall winner chosen.
 Four photographers have also been singled out for additional praise.

 About the Sony World Photo Awards

-All of these prizes have now been revealed, concluding the contest until next year and kicking off a two-and-a-half-week exhibition of the winners at Somerset House in London.
-The organizers have also taken the opportunity to acknowledge one more individual, Canadian industrial landscape photographer Edward Burtynsky, with an additional award for contribution to photography.
+All of these prizes have now been revealed, concluding the contest until next year and kicking off a two-and-a--week exhibition of the winners at Somerset House in London.
+The organizers have also taken the opportunity to acknowledge one more individual, Canadian industrial landscape photographer Edward Burtynsky, with an additional award for outstanding contribution to photography.

 The Photographer of the Year award went to Adam Ferguson, who received a $25,000 cash prize.
 While the Open Photographer of the Year, Scott Wilson, received $5,000.
 The Student Photographer of the Year, Ezra Bohm, won 30,000 euros worth of Sony photography gear for his institution, the Nederlandse Academie voor Beeldcreatie.
 And the Youth Photographer of the Year, Tri Nguyen, was awarded a new Sony camera kit.